 NServiceBus., customers are strongly encouraged to move away from it.

-When an exception is thrown during deserialization of data bus messages, additional deserializers will be added.
-This can be used to roll out migration and remove the binary formatter usage.
-Consider the following strategy:
+When an exception is thrown during deserialization of data bus messages, additional deserializers will be evaluated.
+This can be used to roll out a migration strategy and remove the binary formatter usage over time.
+Consider the following plan:

 - Roll out endpoints using NServiceBus version 8 and keep using the binary formatter through the new package

 AddDeserializerAPI.
 This ensures any data bus payload generated by NServiceBus version 8 and